Introduction of Completion fluids

 In addition to density requirements, brine selection must also take into account the true crystallization temperature (TCP).
 The crystallization temperature of a brine is the temperature at which solids start to form.
 High-salinity salt solutions close to a saturation condition under a higher temperature will be able to reach saturation or a supersaturated condition when temperature is reduced to a certain value.
 Those solids will either be ice crystals formed by the freezing of water, or salt crystals forming as brine salts come out of the solution.
 Salt crystals can plug lines, filtration units and interfere with pumping operations.
 Of greater concern is the potential for crystallization to result in a reduction of the brine hydrostatic pressure, leading to a well control incident.
 In such event, the completion fluid does not meet the design requirement and cannot be used.
 Knowing the brine crystallization temperature is therefore essential.

-Solubility cures are commonly used to illustrate the relationship between solubility, temperature, and solvent type.
+Solubility curves are commonly used to illustrate the relationship between solubility, temperature, and solvent type.
 Once an appropriate solvent is chosen, the solubility curve becomes a critical tool for the development of an effective crystallization process.
 Figure 2 shows the solubility behavior of cesium acetate in water as a function of temperature ranging from approximately -80 to 120 °C and indicates a good agreement of the predictions with experimental data.
 Besides anhydrous cesium acetate, two solid cesium acetate hydrates exist, with 1 and 1.5 water molecules.
 These salts are very soluble in water.
 The calculation of the thermodynamic properties of cesium acetate salts and their mixtures is a challenge for aqueous solution modeling.
 Figure 2 also shows that as cesium acetate dissolves in the completion brine, the freezing point drops, and ice crystals begin to form in the brine.
 Dissolving more cesium acetate both increases the brine density and reduces the freezing point down to the eutectic pint (-80°C).
 It is important to know the salt solution crystallization temperature when the designed completion fluid is stored in cold weather or when it is used offshore where the seawater may be cold.

 Crystallization temperature is related to the type of the salt and the proportions of different salts.
 Most single salt brines have qualitatively similar phase diagrams and the relationship between temperature and density is predictable.
 As a result, when the mixed salt is selected to adjust and control completion fluid density by varying the concentration of the different salts in solution, a multi-salt brine can be formulated with a wide range of crystallization temperatures.
 Figure 3 shows the solubility curve of the ternary system sodium acetate- cesium acetate-water.
 The MSE model reasonably predicts the formation of 4 precipitating solids, i.e., CH3COONa, CH3COOCs, CH3COOCs·1H2O and CH3COONa·3H2O.
 From 0 to 100 °C, the crystallization region of CH3COONa.3H2O becomes the largest and the region of CH3COONa becomes the smallest at 50 °C. On the other side, the crystallization region of CH3COOCs·1H2O disappears.
 At low temperature, 0 °C, the ternary system shows a complex solubility behavior.
 The results from the MSE model provide insights and a theoretical foundation for the crystallization temperature and concentration of mixed salts.